tc10815/ParkEzAI/README.md

 The above build is generated from the source code on Commit 65 on Github.

-Text and design of website before logging in complete.
-Session management basics: Login, logout, create account, changing links/views based on roles now are now partially implemented (not all roles, and not all pages for all roles exist yet -- but the backend works).
+Text and design of website before logging in is complete.
+Session management basics: Login, logout, create account, changing links/views based on roles are now partially implemented (not all roles, and not all pages for all roles exist yet -- but the backend technology works).

 Website doesn't render well on phones in this build, but will be responsive by the end of the project.